Noorani-MM/Math-implies/README.md

 # Math Implies

-This package facilitates the solution of discrete mathematical problems
+This package facilitates the solution of discrete mathematical problems.

 ## How to install